bclins/bclins.github.io/fall24/math121/notes.md

 2. 13 out of 28 students (46.4%) in our class were born in VA.
 Is this strong evidence that less than half of all HSC students were born in VA.

+One other example we didn't have time to finish was this one.

+3. In 2013, a random sample of 1028 U.S. adults found that 56\% support nuclear arms reduction.
+Does this provide strong evidence that a majority of Americans support nuclear arms reduction?

+### Wed, Oct 30

+We reviewed the steps for doing a hypothesis test about a population proportion.
+We also talked about the **assumptions in a hypothesis test:**

+1. **No Bias**.
+Data should come from a simple random sample from the population.
+2. **Normality**.
+Sample size should be large enough to trust that $\hat{p}$ will be normally distributed.
+Based on the $p_0$ from the null hypothesis, you should expect at least 10 success and 10 failures.
+So you need both
+$$n p_0 \ge 10 \text{ and } n (1-p_0) \ge 10.$$
+In practice, the normality assumption is usually satisfied as long as there are at least 15 successes and 15 failures in the sample.

 - - -